nosana-ci/learn.nosana.com/docs/about/key-concepts.md

 ## Job Definition

-The job definition is a JSON specification that describes the container image, commands, and runtime requirements for your workload.
+The <Glossary term="Job Definition">job definition</Glossary> is a JSON specification that describes the container image, commands, and runtime requirements for your workload.
 Deployments reference a job definition to know exactly what each job should run when it is scheduled onto a host.

 - Start with **[Job Definition Intro](../job-definition/intro.md)**.
 - Explore schemas and examples in the Job Definition section.

 ## GPU Markets

-GPU Markets represent pools of GPU resources where your deployments are scheduled.
+<p><Glossary term="GPU Market">GPU Markets</Glossary> represent pools of GPU resources where your deployments are scheduled.</p>

 - See **[GPU Markets](../gpu-markets.md)** for available markets.

 ## Hosts

-Hosts are the individual GPU machines that actually run your jobs.
-Each host belongs to a specific GPU Market, and are matched onto suitable hosts in the selected market based on their resource requirements.
+<p><Glossary term="Host">Hosts</Glossary> are the individual GPU machines that actually run your jobs.
+Each host belongs to a specific GPU Market, and are matched onto suitable hosts in the selected market based on their resource requirements.</p>

 ## Access Methods: API and SDK

 You can interact with Nosana via:

 - **HTTP API** – Direct REST calls; see **[API Intro](../api/intro.md)**.
-- **TypeScript SDK** – Higher-level client library; see **[TypeScript SDK Intro](../sdk/intro.md)**.
+- **TypeScript <Glossary term="SDK">SDK</Glossary>** – Higher-level client library; see **[TypeScript SDK Intro](../sdk/intro.md)**.